 If agriculture provides neither better diet, nor greater dietary reliability, nor greater ease, but conversely appears to provide a poorer diet, less reliably, with greater labor costs, why does anyone become a farmer?

 You are a farmer.
 Or more precisely, farmed.

 Just Say Slow

 “Fast food” isn’t just hamburgers and TV dinners.
 It includes nearly all cultivated food.
 That’s because the problem with fast food starts with agriculture.
 The word agriculture means “field farming.”
 Field farming consists mainly of annual crops, particularly grains.
-Perennial crops, like fruit trees can take years to produce.
-But we ain’t got time for that.
+Perennial crops like fruit trees can take years to produce.
+The American groundnut was rejected in Europe largely because it takes two years to be ready to harvest.
+Ain’t nobody got time for that!

 When it comes to the Stop-n-Go, we “just can’t help it” because at both ends of the industry, from fast food to fast farming, everybody’s hustling.
 The System is a vast network of pushers and users because our culture, even organic agriculture, is one big drug addiction.
 An addiction to what?
 To instant gratification.
 We want it NOW.
 In our McBKFC culture, convenience is king.
 No work; no wait.
 But wait, there’s more.

 The fact that overall health declined when cereals were incorporated into the diet suggests that their rapid, almost total replacement of other foods was due more to chemical reward than to nutritional reasons.

 Wadley and Martin, “The Origins of Agriculture”